r4dl/StopThePop/README.md

 </tr>
 </table>

-> **Note:** Our hierarchical rasterizer is both faster and more-view consistent compared to the naïve KBuffer method.
+> **Note:** Our hierarchical rasterizer is both faster and more view-consistent compared to the naïve KBuffer method.

 The `train.py` script takes a `.json` config file as the argument `--splatting_config`, which should contain the following information (this example is also the default `config.json`, if none is provided):